 • You don’t know where all your photos are and thinking about it hurts your head

-• Or, their location is known but thinking about it hurts your head, and makes you feel completely overwhelmed
+• Or, their location is known but you feel completely overwhelmed

 • Photo organizing is marked as a ‘to-do’ for someday…but it hasn’t been done yet.
 And as we all know, someday is the day after never

 • All the technology and choices around photo organizing confuse you